 “Two of the five engines are operating.
 The Chinese technicians said they will try to make the rest work soon,” Mr Saroeun said.

 Poipet City governor Try Norin said floodwaters had already drained out of the city center and into the outskirts.

 “The water has already subsided….
 I believe that water will dry up” today, he said.

 Iev Chamroeun, Kandal provincial police chief, said yesterday that three garment workers who were electrocuted after floodwaters came into contact with electricity had recovered from their injuries.

 Pursat provincial governor Koy Sokha said yesterday that people were still being evacuated from the province’s Kandieng district, a low-lying area close to the Tonle Sap.
-He said that he did not know exactly how many people had been moved, but thought that about 38 families were affected.
+He said he did not know exactly how many people had been moved, but thought that about 38 families were affected.